Amelia Dyer: In popular culture

+Dyer was portrayed by Joan Sims in the Granada Television series Lady Killers.

 The character of Amelia Dyer also appeared in the short story "The Baby Farmer" by Philip Fracassi in his horror collection Behold the Void.

 English folk singer Reg Meuross wrote a song about Dyer called "The Angel Maker", which is a track on his 2018 album Songs About A Train.

-The Amelia Dyer case was partly dramatized on an episode of the 2022 BBC Radio podcast series Lucy Worsley's Lady Killers.
+The Amelia Dyer case was partly dramatised on an episode of the 2022 BBC Radio podcast series Lucy Worsley's Lady Killers.

 Amelia Dyer is the inspiration for the character ‘Mrs Bright’ in the short story ‘Confinement’ by Kiran Millwood Hargrave.
 The story is included in the Sunday Times bestseller ‘The Haunting Season’ published in 2021.